After a handful of demos, Mayhem released the now legendary Deathcrush

-in August 1987.
+E.P. in August 1987.
 This was years before the band would be consumed with controversy.
-Back then, Mayhem was simply the most extreme
+Back then, Mayhem was simply the most

-band in Norway.
-In fact, they were the first Norwegian Black Metal band, though their sound owed much more to Venom in those
+extreme band in Norway.
+In fact, they were the first Norwegian black metal band, though their sound owed much more to Venom

-quite surprised when I heard Deathcrush, some months later.
-The music was uglier and more barbaric, while also being
+was quite surprised when I heard Deathcrush, some months later.
+The music was uglier and more barbaric, while also

-very primitive and unrestrained, as opposed to the precision that is found on their debut L.P.
-I was initially put off by
+being very primitive and unrestrained, as opposed to the precision that is found on their debut L.P.
+I was initially put off

-Maniac's vocals, though they grew on me with time.
-It's too bad Dead hadn't joined the band by this point, as the live versions
+by Maniac's vocals, though they grew on me with time.
+It's too bad Dead hadn't joined the band by this point, as the live

-Schnitzer.
-It doesn't possess a very evil atmosphere, at all, but it is strange and that may be the effect that they were
+Conrad Schnitzer.
+It doesn't possess a very evil atmosphere, at all, but it is strange and that may be the effect that they

 This leads in to the first proper song, "Deathcrush".
 The opening riff sounds like